 Fiber to the Home (FTTH) Costs to Pass per Household

-Shentel (NASDAQ: SHEN), a broadband provider in Virginia, West Virginia, Maryland, Pennsylvania, and Kentucky, through its Glo Fiber brand, is targeting 450,000 homes passed by 2026.
+Shentel (NASDAQ: SHEN), a broadband internet service provider (ISP) in Virginia, West Virginia, Maryland, Pennsylvania, and Kentucky, through its Glo Fiber brand, is targeting 450,000 homes passed by 2026.
 In terms of population density, Glo Fiber’s service targets higher density urban and suburban areas.

 Glo Fiber is a greenfield fiber overbuilder deploying 10-gigabit symmetrical passive optical network (XGS-PON) fiber-based transmission technology, while seeking to deliver bandwidth speeds of up to 2 gigabits per second (Gbps) to customers.